susam/emfy/README.md

     Many users find the menu bar helpful because it helps in discovering new features.
-Even with the menu bar hidden with the above line of Emacs Lisp code, the menu bar can be accessed anytime easily by typing `<f10>`.
+Even with the menu bar hidden with the above line of Emacs Lisp code, the menu  can be accessed anytime easily by typing `<f10>`.
 If you really want the menu bar to be visible at all times, remove the above line of Emacs Lisp code or just comment it out by inserting a semicolon (i.e., `;`)